Rami-elOlam/me/zet/20221211023824/README.md

 * How to avoid using `cat` ?
 * What is a UNIX filter ?
 * How to append lines to a file ?  `>>`
+* How do I filter lines with keywords form files ? `grep`

 ## Command used